willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 1. Open Device Manager and confirm that your headset is listed under "Mixed Reality devices".
 2. Double click on your headset under "Mixed Reality devices" and confirm that the device status indicates "This device is working properly".
-3. If you see a "Code 43" error indicating that the device has stopped working, or if you don't see your headset listed under "Mixed Reality devices", try unplugging and replugging in your headset's USB cable.

-Note: Microsoft is investigating a potential software/driver interoperability issue which may result in the "Code 43" error above, after putting your PC to sleep or into hibernation mode.
-The workaround is to unplug and replug your headset's USB cable.
+3. If you see a "Code 43" error indicating that the device has stopped working, or if you don't see your headset listed under "Mixed Reality devices", unplug and replug in your headset's USB cable.
+Microsoft is investigating a potential software/driver interoperability issue which may result in this error.
 This issue affects a small number of PCs, and is expected to be resolved in a future update to the Mixed Reality headset driver.

 ### My headset causes my PC to generate a Bug Check (blue screen) when I put my PC to sleep or when it is in hibernation mode.